mhasse1/rcforge/docs/STYLE_GUIDE.md

 The most important rule when working with libraries and exported functions:

-**Any variable referenced inside an exported function must itself be exported.**
+**Any variable referenced inside an exported function must itself be exported and should be delcared as such when first declared.**

 ```bash
 # Example library with exported functions and variables